 Mediation/Arbitration

 The Parties agree to cooperate with each other in an attempt to resolve any dispute.
-If the parties are not able to resolve the dispute, then the parties agree to submit the dispute to mediation to be conducted before a mutually agreeable mediator and pursuant to mutually-agreeable rules within sixty (60) days of the written request for mediation by either party.
-Each party shall pay its own costs plus an equal share of the cost of the mediator and mediation facilities.
-If the parties are unable to resolve the dispute pursuant to the terms herein above, the Parties may, in their discretion, but need not, submit disputes which arise under any sections of this Agreement to arbitration in accordance with the procedure set out in Exhibit O and may at that time agree as to whether such arbitration shall be binding or non-binding.
+If the Parties are not able to resolve the dispute, then the Parties agree to submit the dispute to mediation to be conducted before a mutually agreeable mediator and pursuant to mutually-agreeable rules within sixty (60) days of the written request for mediation by either Party.
+Each Party shall pay its own costs plus an equal share of the cost of the mediator and mediation facilities.
+If the Parties are unable to resolve the dispute pursuant to the terms herein above, the Parties may, in their discretion, but need not, submit disputes which arise under any sections of this Agreement to arbitration in accordance with the procedure set out in Exhibit O and may at that time agree as to whether such arbitration shall be binding or non-binding.

 IN WITNESS WHEREOF, WPWMA and Contractor have executed this Agreement as of the day and year first above written.